AGLDWG/reg-role/html/control-body.md

 ## {{ page.title }}

-Group of technical experts that makes decisions regarding the content of a _register_.
+Group of technical experts that makes decisions regarding the content of a _Register_.